Our complete guide to what to look for when buying your new wheels

 If you are racing, riding a sportive, or training on a tubular tyre (tub for short) and you get a puncture there are a couple of options.
 Sealant, such as Vittoria Pit Stop can be injected into the tyre to seal the hole, but this may not work if the hole is too big.

-Alternatively a spare tub can be placed on the rim, but this will not be bonded as strongly to the rim.
+Alternatively a spare tub can be placed on the rim, but this will not be bonded as strongly.
 If you are racing, or riding with a support vehicle, tubulars can be a joy to ride, but for training rides and everyday use, even professionals use clinchers.
 In summary:-

 Advantages of tubular wheels